MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/CompoundBlockVolumeItem.md

 > [!CAUTION]
 > This interface is still in pre-release.
 Its signature may change or it may be removed in future releases.

-This interface defines an entry into the {@link @minecraft-server/CompoundBlockVolume} which represents a volume of positive or negative space.
+This interface defines an entry into the @minecraft-server/CompoundBlockVolume which represents a volume of positive or negative space.